CastroForGeorgia/GA-5/content/_campaign/welcome-hub/rules/moderation-playbook.md

 ## 🚨 What Triggers Enforcement?

-We act when someone’s behavior:
+We act when someone's behavior:
 - Violates the [Code of Conduct](./code-of-conduct.md)
 - Posts private or sensitive information
 - Uses exclusionary or discriminatory language